The Best Zero Waste Gift Wrap Ideas

 Even better, if you select one of the reusable options, you can save money since you won’t have to purchase new wrapping paper every single year!

-Once you’ve picked out some of these zero waste gift wrapping options, don’t forget to check out our list of the top 15 eco-friendly gifts under $25 and the best eco-friendly gifts for men to make your Christmas even more sustainable.
+Once you’ve picked out some of these zero waste gift wrapping options, don’t forget to check out these lists of amazing eco-friendly gifts for everyone on your list: